PikasXYZ/OpenAI-convenient-chatBOT/README.md

 </p>
  ㅤ

-## How to Use after Running the Code?
+## How to Use After Running the Code?
 ##### :warning: Parameters IN a cell must be set before running the cell, whereas those BELOW a cell don't. :warning:

  ㅤ